Join WIDN today for the 2020-21 virtual program year!

 Earn CFRE credits by attending meetings.
 Track your progress by utilizing this 2020 CE Tracker form.

-Founded in 1985, Women in Development North (WIDN) is dedicated to advancing professionals the development with education and networking opportunities.
-We also welcome those in transition and as well as individuals with other professional ties to development.
+Founded in 1985, Women in Development North is dedicated to advancing professionals in the development field by providing educational and networking opportunities.
+We also welcome those in transition as well as individuals with other professional ties to development.

-WIDN provides members with monthly meetings on key development concepts and issues.
+WIDN offers rich programming and networking opportunities via monthly meetings on key development concepts and issues.
 We hold our meetings in various locations throughout the northern suburbs so that you will find them easily accessible.
 WIDN is a great bargain – only $55 for ten monthly programs featuring dynamic speakers on topics ranging from career planning to corporate giving.
 The meetings are also a great opportunity to learn from colleagues.

 Women in Development North is an approved provider of continuing education credit for the Certified Fundraising Executive (CFRE) credential.
 Most of our events are eligible for CFRE points; see program descriptions for details.

-Our reasonable annual membership ($40) and our emphasis on timely topics has translated into a robust organization.
-We currently have about 80 members.
+Our reasonable annual membership ($55) and our emphasis on timely topics has translated into a robust organization.

 As the co-founder of WIDN over 30 years ago, I am both delighted and impressed to see how the organization has grown and continues to provide such wonderful support for development professionals.
 The varied topics presented at our meetings are so important, as they increase our knowledge and sharpen our abilities to raise funds for our nonprofit organizations and clients. -Francine Friedman, CFRE